fr0gger/MCP_Security/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

+A full write-up can be found here: https://blog.securitybreak.io/building-a-threat-intelligence-genai-reporter-with-orkl-and-claude-a0ae2e969693

 A Model Context Protocol (MCP) server for querying the ORKL API.
 This server provides tools for fetching and analyzing threat reports, threat actors, and sources.
 It integrates smoothly with MCP-compatible applications.

 ---